Cyrano de Bergerac Invented the Rocket — 30 Years Before Newton

 How does IKAROS generate thrust from sunlight?

-JAXA's IKAROS mission, launched May 21, 2010, used a 196-square-meter polyimide sail to capture the momentum of solar photons.
-When photons strike the reflective membrane, they transfer momentum to the sail.
-The mission measured a resulting thrust of 1.12 millinewtons.
-Attitude control was achieved using 80 liquid crystal panels along the sail's edge, which changed their reflectivity to adjust the solar angle by half a degree over 23 hours — without consuming any chemical propellant.
+IKAROS generates thrust by capturing the momentum of solar photons through a 196-square-meter reflective polyimide sail, producing a measured thrust of approximately 1.1 millinewtons.
+Attitude control was achieved using 80 liquid crystal panels along the sail's edge, which varied their reflectivity to adjust the solar angle — without consuming any chemical propellant.
+The mission was launched by JAXA in May 2010.

 What happened to LightSail 2?